Nickatak/ChamberNetwork/README.md

 				- [ ] Drop-down menu for primary instrument
 				- [ ] Drop-down menu for secondary instrument
 				- [ ] Submit button
+			- [ ] Send to external site to pay registration fee
 			- [ ] Validations for all fields
-			- [ ] Render Login upon successful registration
+			- [ ] Send email upon successful submission
 			- [ ] Link to Register (active)
 			- [ ] Link to Login